Board of Directors

-Carolyn joined the MHAJC in 2000 and has served as treasurer for most of those years.
+Carolyn joined the MHAJC in 1993 and is currently serving as treasurer.
 She became interested in mental health due to mental health issues on her mother's side of the family.
 She worked as a teaching assistant for 15 years in the Seymour School District and spent 8 years in retail.
-She presently is the Health Educator at the Jackson County Health Dept. She is married to Leonard Bruce and they have 2 sons and 3 grandchildren.
+She was formerly the Health Educator at the Jackson County Health Dept. She is married to Leonard Bruce and they have 2 sons and 3 grandchildren.
 They are members of Central Christian Church.
 Carolyn volunteers at Hoosier Christian Village, Meals on Wheels, and Jackson County Clothing Center monthly.

 Doris has been involved with MHAJC for more than 45 years, beginning in the early 60's by wrapping and labeling boxes for the annual Chrismas Gift Lift at Muscatatuck State Hospital.
 She later became a board member in 1996 and has served as secretary for several terms.
 She lives in Crothersville and helps with mental health collection in the Crothersville area.